FEI-PQGCH/pqgch/README.md

 ## Setting up communication over the network

-Use this section for testing with clusters which are not on the same network as your cluster (e.g. Huntsville cluster and Bratislava cluster)
+Use this section for testing with clusters which are not on the same network as your cluster (e.g. Huntsville cluster and Bratislava cluster).

 > **_Overview:_** You and the other leaders will join the same ZeroTier virtual network, note the ZeroTier IPs of each **cluster leader** (server), open the required ports in your OS firewall, and then update the configuration files (`sXconf.json`) to point to those IPs (and ports).

 ---

-### 1) Join the same ZeroTier network
+### Join the same ZeroTier network

 #### Windows